ARuzgar/42-Python-Piscine/Python-0-Starting/Subjects/Ex09/README.md

 ## 📄 License

 MIT License.
-See `LICENSE` file for details.
+See `LICENSE.txt` file for details.